Andrea has a background in astrology, Myers Briggs, and pop culture, with expertise in relationships and dating.

 Concealment, disguise, policy fear, unreasonable caution, exile, loneliness, misfit, sadness, isolation, withdrawing from loved ones, outcast, destitute, misery, excommunicated, without friends.

 The Mountains and Journey

-The Hermit stands on top of a snow covered mountain.
-The high peak is a symbol for his spiritual growth and the challenges he has overcome.
+The high peak of the mountain the Hermit stands on is a symbol of his spiritual growth and the challenges he has overcome.
 He has chosen a path to self-discovery.
 He has reached a heightened sense of awareness.

 Lamp of Truth

 The Lamp of Truth acts as a symbol of wisdom.
 It is the words and thoughts that guided the Hermit to his place of understanding.

 The six-pointed star inside the lantern is the Seal of Solomon.
 The Seal of Solomon was the signet ring attributed to the King of the Israelites in the medieval Arabic tradition.

 The Seal developed in Islamic and Jewish mysticism and later in Western occultism.
 The legend of the Seal was developed by medieval Arabic writers.